+FORM 10-Q

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2015

+OR

-FORM 10-Q \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2015 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT O 1934 For the transition period fromto Commission File Number: 000-50484 MEI Pharma, Inc. (Exact name of registrant as specified in its charter) DELAWARE (State or other jurisdiction of incorporation or organization) 51-0407811 (I.R.S.
-Employer Identification No.) 11975 El Camino Real, Suite 101, San Diego, CA 92130 (Address of principal executive offices) (Zip Code) (858) 792-6300 (Registrant's telephone number, including area code) duri eate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 193 age the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing irrements for the past 90 days.
-Yes No registrant was required to submit and post such files).
-Yes \boxtimes No \square
+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission File Number: 000-50484

+MEI Pharma, Inc.

+(Exact name of registrant as specified in its charter)

+DELAWARE (State or other jurisdiction of incorporation or organization) 51-0407811 (I.R.S.
+Employer Identification No.)

+11975 El Camino Real, Suite 101, San Diego, CA 92130 (Address of principal executive offices) (Zip Code)

+(858) 792-6300 (Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller report definition of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act. ng company.
-See Large accelerated filer Accelera ed filer 🗵 Non-accelerated filer Smaller r eporting entity \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of May 5, 2015, the number of shares outstanding of the issuer's common stock, \$0.00000002 par value, was 34,155,997.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definition of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer $\hfill \square$